samrocks03/samarth-assignment-2/readme.md

 # Assignment – Module 2
 You have to show me a working demo for each question.
 Also, write answers for each question in a git repo itself in the following hierarchy.

-1. Everyone will create the sperate branch of your name.
+1. Everyone will create the seperate branch of your name.

 2. Create a folder of your name in repository.